algolia/instantsearch/docs/src/advanced/custom-backend.md

 </ais-index>
 ```

-That’s it!
+That's it!
 InstantSearch is now requesting your own backend and will display the UI accordingly.

 ## Going further: enriching data from the backend

-Now that you’ve got InstantSearch querying your own backend before fetching results from Algolia, you could merge Algolia’s data to yours to offer your users more exhaustive results.
+Now that you've got InstantSearch querying your own backend before fetching results from Algolia, you could merge Algolia's data to yours to offer your users more exhaustive results.

 A recurring problem with e-commerce websites using Algolia is to manage the remaining stock for each product; it is sometimes hard to keep track of the exact number of items.
 An approach made possible with a custom backend is to only store the item's availability on each Algolia record (`none`, `low`, `medium`, `high`) and to fetch the exact stock on your database.